Blue yodeling

-The name goes back to the song title Blue Yodel, under which the American singer Jimmie Rodgers published a total of twelve numbered songs that were groundbreaking for the development of early country music.
-In addition to Rodgers, the later "Singing Cowboy" Gene Autry and the Honky Tonk Musicians Ernest Tubb and Hank Snow were outstanding representatives of the genre.
+The name goes back to the song title "Blue Yodel", under which the American singer Jimmie Rodgers published a total of twelve numbered songs that were groundbreaking for the development of early country music.
+In addition to Rodgers, the later “Singing Cowboy” Gene Autry and the honky-tonk musicians Ernest Tubb, Little Joe Hunt of the Rhythm Ranch Hands Recording Studio and Hank Snow were outstanding representatives of the genre.